 - 6.4.1 In the event of any irregularity or fraud during an examination or practical assignment, the Board of Examiners can interview the examiner, student, invigilators and other persons. - 6.4.2 The Board of Examiners will decide on the basis of the official report and the findings from the interviews whether a sanction should be imposed and, if so, what the appropriate sanction is.
-The examination will only be assessed, as referred to in 6.3.1, after the Board of Examiners has reached a decision in which the examination is released for assessment. - 6.4.3 The disciplinary measures that can be imposed by the Board of Examiners are: - a. declaring the results of the examination null and void (this is a remedial sanction aimed at removing the consequences of the offence) or awarding a grade of Fail (F) for the examination; - b. excluding the student from participation in the examination regarding which the irregularity or fraud was observed for a maximum period of one year and/or; - c. excluding the student from participation in one or more other examinations for the maximum period of one year; - d. excluding the student from participation in examinations and the final examination of one or more degree programmes provided by the Faculty for a maximum period of one year; - e. examinations of another faculty or higher education institution that are passed during the exclusion period, also including assignments, papers and theses, cannot be included in the final examination of the degree programme in any way whatsoever. - 6.4.4 In the event of serious fraud, the Executive Board may decide to definitively terminate the programme of the student in question, in view of Article 7.42(3) of the Act.
+The examination will only be assessed, as referred to in 6.3.1, after the Board of Examiners has reached a decision in which the examination is released for assessment. - 6.4.3 The disciplinary measures that can be imposed by the Board of Examiners are: - a. giving an official warning and including this in the student file; - b. imposing a grade deduction; - c. declaring the results of the examination null and void (this is a remedial sanction aimed at

+- removing the consequences of the offence) or awarding a grade of Fail (F) for the examination; - d. excluding the student from participation in the exchange programme; - e. excluding the student from participation in the examination regarding which the irregularity or fraud was observed for a maximum period of one year and/or; - f. excluding the student from participation in one or more other examinations for the maximum period of one year; - g. excluding the student from participation in examinations and the final examination of one or more degree programmes provided by the Faculty for a maximum period of one year; - h. examinations of another faculty or higher education institution that are passed during the exclusion period, also including assignments, papers and theses, cannot be included in the final examination of the degree programme in any way whatsoever. - 6.4.4 In the event of serious fraud, the Executive Board may decide to definitively terminate the programme of the student in question, in view of Article 7.42(3) of the Act.